Improved thresholds for e-values: Additional simulation results

 \subsection{Improved threshold for universal inference, continued}

-In Section \ref{ss:ui-simulation}, we conducted a simulation study for universal inference e-tests when testing the null hypothesis ${\rm N}(0, 1)$ against the alternative that data comes from a mixture of two Gaussians.
+In Section \ref{ss:ui-simulation}, we conducted a simulation study for universal inference e-tests when testing the null hypothesis ${\rm N}(0, 1)$ against the alternative that data come from a mixture of two Gaussians.
 The motivating example in the Introduction uses a different setup, resulting in the e-values presented in Figure \ref{fig:ui-e-values}.
-The difference between the setup of Section \ref{ss:ui-simulation} and in the Introduction is that the alternate hypothesis in the Introduction was $ 0.5{\rm N}(\mu_1, 1) + 0.5{\rm N}(\mu_2, 1)$ for unknown $(\mu_1, \mu_2)$, that is, the weights and variances in the Gaussian mixture was assumed known.
+The difference between the setup of Section \ref{ss:ui-simulation} and in the Introduction is that the alternative hypothesis in the Introduction was $ 0.5{\rm N}(\mu_1, 1) + 0.5{\rm N}(\mu_2, 1)$ for unknown $(\mu_1, \mu_2)$, that is, the weights and variances in the Gaussian mixture was assumed known.
 We repeat the simulation study for this setup for completeness.

-In Figure \ref{fig:ui-e-values}, the e-values have a decreasing density over $[1, \infty)$, while the log-transformed e-values have a decreasing density over its positive domain.
+In Figure \ref{fig:ui-e-values}, the e-values have a decreasing density over $[1, \infty)$, while the log-transformed e-values have a decreasing density over their positive domain.
 It is, therefore, reasonable to assume that the e-variables belong to $\mathcal{E}_{\rm D>1}$ and $\mathcal{E}_{\rm LD>0}$.